Merkel defends cabinet ally against plagiarism charges

 Schavan, a member of Merkel's conservative Christian Democrats (CDU), has denied the charges.
-She was among the first to condemn then-Defence Minister Karl-Theodor zu Guttenberg for plagiarising his PhD thesis, calling it "shameful".
+She was among the first to condemn then-Defense Minister Karl-Theodor zu Guttenberg for plagiarizing his PhD thesis, calling it "shameful".
 He later resigned in disgrace, a mid-term setback to Merkel's government.

 The charges against Schavan, 57, are more troublesome for Merkel in part because they come one year before the next election and also because, as education minister, Schavan's credibility is directly on the line with the now-hot button issue of plagiarism.